malachispencer/CV/README.md

 - Sold print advertising over the phone for a global maagzine.
 - Had to build and maintain relationships with clients.
+- Raised the profile of the magazine at relevant shows.

 ## Hobbies